sankalpjoe/sankalpjoe/readme.md

 ## 💭 Favorite Quote

 <p align="center">
-  <i>"Can't stop the feeling!" - Inspired by summer vibes and good music 🎵</i>
+  <i>" Ridin' in the drop top with the top down .
+Pull up to the red light, lookin' right </i>
 </p>

 ---

-## 🤝 Connect With Me
+##  Connect With Me

 <p align="center">
-  Let's collaborate on quantum computing and ML projects!
-Always open to discussing new ideas and research opportunities.
+  Connect with me
 </p>

 <p align="center">